-- at least 1 blue or blue/grey reliever medication such as Airomir, Admol or Ventolin - at least 2 spacer devices (for single person use only) to assist with effective inhalation of the blue or blue/grey reliever medication (Swan Reach Primary School will ensure spacers are available as replacements).
-Spacers will be stored in a dust proof container. - clear written instructions on Asthma First Aid, including: - o how to use the medication and spacer devices - o steps to be taken in treating an asthma attack - A record sheet/log for recording the details of an asthma first aid incident, such as the number of puffs administered [see template record sheet in "additional resources"].
+- at least 1 blue or blue/grey reliever medication such as Airomir, Admol or Ventolin - at least 2 spacer devices (for single person use only) to assist with effective inhalation of the blue or blue/grey reliever medication (Swan Reach Primary will ensure spare spacers are available as replacements).
+Spacers will be stored in a dust proof container. - clear written instructions on Asthma First Aid, including: - how to use the medication and spacer devices - $\circ \quad$ steps to be taken in treating an asthma attack

+• A record sheet/log for recording the details of an asthma first aid incident, such as the number of puffs administered

-First Aid Officers and OHSMN will monitor and maintain the Asthma Emergency Kits.
+Our first aid officer will monitor and maintain the Asthma Emergency Kits.
 They will: